ryrob30/mobile-services.en/help/xamarin/get-started.md

 This topic describes how to get started using Xamarin components for Mobile solutions 4.x SDK.

-Last Updated:**October 20, 2016**
+Last Updated:**January 10, 2019**

 ## Getting Started {#section_59D434C30C8F4765A7DEFE877D5268D0}

 >[!IMPORTANT]
 >
 >Adobe Mobile SDK is no longer available in the Xamarin Components Store or in the NuGet Gallery.
-To download the Xamarin components, go to [GitHub](https://github.com/Adobe-Marketing-Cloud/mobile-services/releases).
+To download the Xamarin components, go to [GitHub](https://github.com/Adobe-Marketing-Cloud/mobile-services).

 ## Android {#section_9CAE1BFD359242568D8288C12A4B7A7D}